Jack Cuzick, PhD, FRS, CBE

 John Snow Professor of Epidemiology

-Jack Cuzick, PhD is Director of the Wolfson Institute of Preventive Medicine in London.
-He is also head of the Centre for Cancer Prevention and John Snow Professor of Epidemiology at Queen Mary, University of London.
+Jack Cuzick, PhD is the John Snow Professor of Epidemiology at Queen Mary, University of London.
 He holds a PhD in Mathematics and has previously worked at Oxford University and Columbia University, New York.

 2011